cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 ## Scope

 IBC handles authentication, transport, and ordering of structured data packets relayed between modules on separate ledgers.
-The protocol is intended to be in simultaneous use between any number of modules on any number of ledgers over arbitrarily structured underlying networks.
+The protocol is defined between modules on two ledgers, but designed for safe simultaneous use between any number of modules on any number of ledgers connected in arbitrarily topologies.

 ## Interfaces